secmancer/sec-notes-repo/Hack The Box/HTB Academy/Skill Paths/Information Security Foundations/Introduction to Windows Command Line/PowerShell/PowerShell Scripting and Automation.md

 ### Introduction
-- As incredible as PowerShell is, it's only as good as how we use it.
-Much of the PowerShell language and functionality lends itself to being utilized in an automated fashion.
-Having the ability to build scripts and modules for us in PowerShell (no matter how simple or complex) can ease our administrative burden or clear some easy tasks off our plate as pentesters.
-This module will discuss the pieces and parts that make up a PowerShell script and module.
-By the end, we will have created our own easy-to-use and customizable module.
+- **PowerShell Versatility**: PowerShell's strength lies in its ability to automate tasks effectively, making it invaluable for both administrators and pentesters.
+- **Script and Module Creation**: Developing PowerShell scripts and modules, whether simple or complex, can streamline workflows and reduce manual effort.
+- **Focus of the Module**: This section covers the components of PowerShell scripts and modules, guiding users to create their own customizable and reusable tools.
+- **End Goal**: By the module's conclusion, users will have built a functional and user-friendly PowerShell module to enhance their automation capabilities.

 ### Understanding PowerShell Scripting
-- PowerShell, by its nature, is modular and allows for a significant amount of control with its use.
-The traditional thought when dealing with scripting is that we are writing some form of an executable that performs tasks for us in the language it was created.
-With PowerShell, this is still true, with the exception that it can handle input from several different languages and file types and can handle many different object types.
-We can utilize singular scripts in the usual manner by calling them utilizing `.\script` syntax and importing modules using the `Import-Module` cmdlet.
-Now let's talk a bit about scripts and modules.
+- **Modular Nature**: PowerShell's modular design allows extensive control and flexibility, making it suitable for various scripting and automation tasks.
+- **Versatile Input Handling**: PowerShell scripts can process inputs from multiple languages, file types, and object types, enhancing their utility.
+- **Executing Scripts**: Scripts can be executed directly using the `.\script` syntax.
+- **Using Modules**: Modules can be imported with the `Import-Module` cmdlet, extending functionality and reusability.
+- **Overview**: This section introduces scripts and modules, laying the foundation for effective PowerShell usage.

-- ### Scripts vs. Modules
+### Scripts vs. Modules
-- The easiest way to think of it is that a script is an executable text file containing PowerShell cmdlets and functions, while a module can be just a simple script, or a collection of multiple script files, manifests, and functions bundled together.
-The other main difference is in their use.
-You would typically call a script by executing it directly, while you can import a module and all of the associated scripts and functions to call at your whim.
-For the sake of this section, we will discuss them using the same term, and everything we talk about in a module file works in a standard PowerShell script.
-First up is `file extensions` and what they mean to us.
+- **Script Definition**: A script is an executable text file containing PowerShell cmdlets and functions.
+- **Module Definition**: A module can be a single script or a collection of scripts, manifests, and functions bundled together.
+- **Usage Difference**: Scripts are executed directly, while modules are imported to access their scripts and functions as needed.
+- **Unified Discussion**: For simplicity, this section treats scripts and modules similarly since module concepts apply to standard scripts.
+- **File Extensions**: Understanding file extensions is essential to distinguish between script and module functionalities.

-- ### File Extensions
+### File Extensions
 - To familiarize ourselves with some file extensions we will encounter while working with PowerShell scripts and modules, we have put together a small table with the extensions and their descriptions.
 ![[Screenshot_20241111_145822 1.png]]
 - These are the main extensions we are concerned with right now.
-In reality, PowerShell modules can have many different accompanying files with various extensions, but they are not requirements for what we are trying to do.
-If you wish for a deeper dive into PowerShell script files, and help files, check out this [Post](https://learn.microsoft.com/en-us/powershell/scripting/developer/module/writing-a-windows-powershell-module?view=powershell-7.2)
+- In reality, PowerShell modules can have many different accompanying files with various extensions, but they are not requirements for what we are trying to do.
+- If you wish for a deeper dive into PowerShell script files, and help files, check out this [Post](https://learn.microsoft.com/en-us/powershell/scripting/developer/module/writing-a-windows-powershell-module?view=powershell-7.2)

 ### Making a Module
 - So let's get down to it.
-From this point on, we will cover the components of a PowerShell module, what they contain, and how to create them.
-This process is simple.
+- From this point on, we will cover the components of a PowerShell module, what they contain, and how to create them.
+- This process is simple.
 It just takes a bit of prior planning.
-Consider this scenario:
+- Consider this scenario:

 > **Scenario**: We have found ourselves performing the same checks over and over when administering hosts.
 So to expedite our tasks, we will create a PowerShell module to run the checks for us and then output the information we ask for.
 Our module, when used, should output the host's `computer name`, `IP address`, and basic `domain information`, and provide us with the output of the `C:\Users\` directory so we can see what users have interactively logged into that host.

 - Now that we know what's going into our module, it's time to start building it out.

 ### Module Components